divinecuration/divinecuration.github.io/_posts/2021-02-03-five-to-nine.md

 Baudrillard:

 > _One both believes and doesn't_.
 One does not ask oneself, "I know very well, but still."
 A sort of inverse simulation in the masses, in each one of us, corresponds to this simulation of meaning and of communication in which this system encloses us.
 To this tautology of the system the masses respond with ambivalence, to deterrence they respond with disaffection, or with an always enigmatic belief.
-Myth exists, but one must guard against thinking that people believe in it: this is the trap of critical thinking that can only be exercised if it presupposes the naïveté and stupidity of the masses.{% sidenote "Baudrillard" "Jean Baudrillard, \"Simulacra and Simulation\" p81" %}
+Myth exists, but one must guard against thinking that people believe in it: this is the trap of critical thinking that can only be exercised if it presupposes the naïveté and stupidity of the masses. {% cite SS -l 81 %}

+## References
+{% bibliography --cited %}